ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 When the access token request is encoded in JSON, the value of the "to_rs" parameter is a text string, which encodes the binary representation of the (tagged) CBOR byte string STR in base64url without padding (see {{Section 5 of RFC4648}}).

-If the "to_rs" parameter is included and specifies a value different from the CBOR simple value `null` (0xf6), the AS proceeds as follows when composing the POST request to send to the authz-info endpoint on behalf of C:
+If the "to_rs" parameter is included, and it specifies a value different from the CBOR simple value `null` (0xf6) when the access token request is encoded in CBOR or from `null` when the access token request is encoded in JSON, then the AS proceeds as follows when composing the POST request to send to the authz-info endpoint on behalf of C:

 1. The AS sets the Content-Format of the request to be either: